COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

    python /mnt/parscratch/users/ac1xxliu/public/lab10-data/get_top_score.py $HOME/outputs/abide-demo
    ```
     The output will be the top 5 scores from the cross-validation results, which are saved in `cv_results.csv`.
+<br /> Please make a note of the output values, as we will compare them with the results obtained after changing the random seed.

 ### 🧾 2.5.
 Running with `sbatch` (optional)
 Provides the same functionality as in section 2.4, but implemented differently.